Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

 ## Future Work

 - Resolve OSM driving differences between supplied data and OSRM results.
+Current solution is an option to recalculate the OSM driving distances to remove teh discrepancies.
 - Enhance visualization features with additional interactivity.
 - Deeper analysis of the differences between the driving distances.
 - Combine into one program -- A design decision was made to follow the project's coding standard of data process/manipulation in Python and analysis in R.   However a single R (or Python) program can handle all the sampling, API calls, and the analysis.